VirusTotal/vt-graph-api/docs/sources/quickstart.rst

 ----------------------------------------

-There is file node with the hash **7ed0707be56fe3a7f5f2eb1747fdb929bbb9879e6c22b6825da67be5e93b6bd2** and we want to know the domains that the file is contacted on, so we can use VirusTotal API to get the connected domains by expanding the file node using **contacted_domains** as expansion type.
+There is file node with the hash **7ed0707be56fe3a7f5f2eb1747fdb929bbb9879e6c22b6825da67be5e93b6bd2** and we want to know the domains that the file has contacted with, so we can use VirusTotal API to get the connected domains by expanding the file node using **contacted_domains** as expansion type.

 .. code-block:: python

   >>> graph.expand("7ed0707be56fe3a7f5f2eb1747fdb929bbb9879e6c22b6825da67be5e93b6bd2", "contacted_domains")

-This method adds to graph the contacted domains found.
+This method adds to the graph the contacted domains returned by VirusTotal API.

 .. note::

-  It is possible to specify the maximum number of nodes that we have as the result of the expansion by setting **max_nodes_per_relationship** parameter.
+  It is possible to specify the maximum number of nodes that we have returned by the expansion, setting **max_nodes_per_relationship** parameter.

 .. warning::